-In common with other partnership areas, leading causes of death include dementia and Alzheimer's disease, ischaemic heart disease, cerebrovascular diseases (including stroke), chronic lower respiratory diseases and certain cancers.
-There has been a decrease in premature death rates from coronary heart disease, with a slowing improvement mirroring the local authority trend.
-Early death rates from cancer are now higher than those of the local authority but not significantly different.
+In common with other partnership areas, leading causes of death include ischaemic heart disease, dementia and Alzheimer's disease, cerebrovascular diseases (including stroke), chronic lower respiratory diseases and certain cancers.
+There have been decreases in early deaths from cancer and coronary heart disease, but improvements have stalled in recent years.

-Common long-term conditions include cardiovascular diseases, cancers, neurological disorders, mental health disorders and musculoskeletal disorders5.
+Common long-term conditions include cardiovascular diseases, cancers, neurological disorders, mental health disorders and musculoskeletal disorders.
 The prevalence of many conditions and the number of people with frailty are likely to increase as the number of older people increases.